gotbadger/Jurassic-Park-Security/README.md

 # Jurassic-Park-Security
-Now you too can pretend to be samuel jackson
+Now you too can pretend to be samuel jackson.